googleinterns/amaranth/README.md

 Amaranth is a nutritional data inference project to help users become more aware of what's in their food.

-An ever increasing number of people today are "selective eaters" meaning that they want to exclude certain foods when eating out.
-However, many restaurants don't have the resources to be able to manually label all nutritional concerns present in their dishes.
-Amaranth aims to make it easier for users to see potential nutritional concerns in their dishes automatically using machine learning.

 Amaranth is comprised of two sub-projects:

 - The Amaranth Machine Learning Model (Amaranth ML)
 - The Amaranth Chrome Extension (Amaranth CE)

-Amaranth ML does the predicting, for example, identifying wether or not a dish is high-calorie.
+Amaranth ML does the predicting, for example, identifying whether or not a dish is high-calorie.
 Amaranth CE is in charge of finding dish names on webpages to give to Amaranth ML, and then displaying the result to the user.